Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

 Here $\text{E}_\alpha(q|\xi)$ and $\text{Var}_\alpha(q|\xi)$ denote, respectively, the mean and variance of the conditional distribution $p_{\alpha}(q|\xi),$ which can be approximated from $p^{\text{obs}}_{\alpha}(q|\xi)$ \footnote{Interestingly, if we assume the energy gap sampling (Eq. (\ref{gap})) is harmonic, equating the change in free energy between the minima of the Marcus parabola at a particular value of the CV implies that $U^{\text{bias}}_R(\xi)-U^{\text{bias}}_O(\xi)= \frac{1}{2}(\text{E}_O(q|\xi)+\text{E}_R(q|\xi)-\lambda_R(\xi)+\lambda_O(\xi)).$ This equation relates the ET-coordinate statistics to the CV statistics, although in practice, it may not hold exactly due to asymmetry/anharmonicity in the ET, sampling insufficiency, or methodological uncertainty.}.

-In the standard case that the sampling is performed such that $p^{\text{obs}}_{\alpha}(\xi)=\int dqp^{\text{obs}}_{\alpha}(q,\xi)$ is constant, using Eq. (\ref{const})-(\ref{2dmarcus}), we now obtain for our free energy surfaces In the demonstration presented below, we further simplify by assuming \(\lambda_O(\xi) = \lambda_R(\xi) = \lambda\), only because the available sampling was insufficient to resolve any \(\xi\)-dependence from the statistical noise across runs.
-Nonetheless, we emphasize that the reorganization energy may, in general, be both asymmetric and depend on \(\xi\).
-(Note we assume that both the ET and CV coordinates are overdamped, with the CV relaxing on a slower timescale than the ET coordinate, allowing $p_\alpha(q|\xi)$ to be obtained from enhanced sampling \cite{TS_review,Nitzan_2006}.
+In the standard case where the sampling is performed such that $p^{\text{obs}}_{\alpha}(\xi)=\int dqp^{\text{obs}}_{\alpha}(q,\xi)$ is constant, using Eq. (\ref{const})-(\ref{2dmarcus}), we now obtain for our free energy surfaces (We assume that both the ET and CV coordinates are overdamped, with the CV relaxing on a slower timescale than the ET coordinate, allowing $p_\alpha(q|\xi)$ to be obtained from enhanced sampling \cite{TS_review,Nitzan_2006}.
 These assumptions will be revisited in future work).

 Finally, the free energy curves obtained via the above method can be used to compute the TS and activation barrier.
-The intersection of the curves is given by the set and the TS and activation barrier in the non-adiabaitc limit are given by Adiabatic corrections to these values are discussed below.
+The intersection of the curves is given by the set and the TS and activation barrier in the non-adiabaitc limit are given by

 For visualization and comparison of landscapes between systems, it is convenient to nondimensionalize both reaction coordinates.
 For the CV, the natural choice is where $\xi_O$ and $\xi_R$ are determined from Eq. (\ref{bounds}) and the tilde denotes a nondimensionalized quantity.
-If we plot the CV and ET coordinates on perpendicular axes (see Supplementary Material for analysis of the coordinate orthogonality), and enforce that the initial and final Marcus parabolas in each cross section lie at 0 and 1 respectively, we obtain for the ET coordinate Note that the nondimensionalization scheme stretches the ET coordinate differently at different CV values.
+If we plot the CV and ET coordinates on perpendicular axes (see Supplementary Material \cite{SM} for analysis of the coordinate orthogonality), and enforce that the initial and final Marcus parabolas in each cross section lie at 0 and 1 respectively, we obtain for the ET coordinate Note that the nondimensionalization scheme stretches the ET coordinate differently at different CV values.
 However, it can be easily seen that this transformation maps only the ranges of the reaction coordinates, and so barrier heights in Eq. (\ref{ts}b) are unaffected by the non-dimensionalization.